-- Type "thousand" in Search bar. - Show students the place value chart and how to arrange a numerical value in the proper columns. - Students can make their own place value charts to use for reference when completing the rest of this lesson. - Using the arrow for the next slide over, students will be able to see a visual of how base ten blocks can make up a whole number. - Explore with students "Decimal System" in Concept Search to show them how whole numbers become decimal numbers.
+- Enter thousand in Search bar. - Show students the place value chart and how to place a numerical value in the proper columns. - Students can make their own place value charts to use for reference when completing the rest of this lesson. - Using the arrow for the next slide over, students will be able to see a visual of how base ten blocks can make up a whole number. - In Concept Search, explore decimal system with students to show them how whole numbers become decimal numbers.